AndersDeath/diary2/000-current.md

 # 23 January - Monday - Yerevan - 116 day of immigration

 I had a full day of meeting.
+It's not a surprise by the way.